 - NLCD 2011

-The Land Cover Layer Roughness Definition table defines the one-to-one mapping of the source layer Land Use Field Values to the user-defined Land Cover Label and associated Manning’s n value.
+The Land Cover Layer Definition table defines the one-to-one mapping of the source layer Land Use Field Value to the user-defined Land Cover Label and associated Manning’s n value.
 The software will automatically specify the mapping settings.
 However, the table cells can be edited (except the layer name) to modify mapping settings.